Trump says Ukraine whistleblower ‘must’ testify, blasts offer of written answers

 The Republican allegations about Schiff's ties to the whistleblower stem from the revelation that in the weeks after Trump's July 25 phone call with Ukrainian President Vlolodymyr Zelensky and the filing of the whistleblower's complaint, the whistleblower was in touch with Schiff's staff but failed to disclose this.

 Trump has used this as a talking point for casting doubt on the complaint and the ensuing impeachment inquiry that is currently exploring whether the president pressured Ukraine into investigating his political opponents.
-The president has also pointed to the record of his phone call released by the White House as evidence that he did not place pressure on Zelensky as the whistleblower claimed.

 CLICK HERE TO GET THE FOX NEWS APP